Origin and OriginPro

 - Add and format tables

-- Add XY Scaler, asterisk brackets, date/time stamp, and project path
+- Add XY Scaler, asterisk brackets with different shapes, date/time stamp, and project path

 Insert Image to Graphs